Winter/Spring/Summer 2014-2015Catalog update: October 17, 2014

 Students who choose to do a thesis must have their project approved at least one term prior to executing the project.
 To gain approval for a senior thesis, students must complete an application, including a project proposal signed by a faculty advisor.
 In keeping with the interdisciplinary nature of the program, the thesis should attempt to move outside the boundaries normally associated with one particular discipline and should be supervised by two readers from different academic fields.
 While the final product must be a substantial piece of work building on the student’s accumulated knowledge and new research, specific requirements for each thesis will depend on the nature of the project.
 See the Director or Associate Director for an application.
 Students may opt to enroll in HON 300: Honors Research Seminar (a two-credit elective) to receive dedicated guidance as they prepare the thesis project.

-Pathways students are waived from the Honors Approved Elective requirement.
+Pathways Honors students in a 3-year program may be waived from the Honors Approved Elective requirement.

 A grade of C- or higher in HON 110 or 111 is required to remain in the Honors Program.

 A grade of C- or higher is required to pass the following courses: HON 100, HON 350, HON 351 and HON 395.